ker0olos/might-cli/README.md

 [![](./screenshots/4.png)](https://github.com/ItsKerolos/might-cli/raw/master/screenshots/4.png)

+run `npx might -h` to see additional information.

 ---

 ## What can it do?

 - Waiting
 - Changing the Viewport
+- Going to Different Pages.
 - Setting Media Features
 - Keypresses
 - Hovering